Jutho/TensorOperations.jl/README.md

 The following features seem like interesting additions to the TensorOperations.jl package, and might therefore appear in the future (not necessarily in this order)

 * Further optimize cache-friendliness by changing the loop order in the contraction kernel depending such that the inner loops run over the array dimensions with the smallest strides.
 Further efficiency increase can also be obtained by differentiating between a number of different tensor operations that are all handled by `tensorcontract(!)`.
-To use BLAS terminology, depending on the `labelsA` and `labelsB` the result of `tensorcontract` can be a level 1 operation [a dot product (no open indices) or a tensor product (no contraction indices)], a level 2 operation [no open indices in one of the two input arrays] or a level 3 operation [a genuine contraction with open and contraction indices in both input arrays].
+To use BLAS terminology, depending on the `labelsA` and `labelsB` the result of `tensorcontract` can be a level 1 operation [a dot product (no open indices) or a tensor product (no contraction indices)], a level 2 operation (no open indices in one of the two input arrays) or a level 3 operation (a genuine contraction with open and contraction indices in both input arrays).
+[STATUS: partially done].

 * Implementation of a a `:buffered` method for `tensorcontract(!)`, that can use a memory buffer in order to apply standard matrix multiplication on smaller subblocks of the input arrays without having to allocate new memory.
+Preferably coordinated with the gemm kernels of BLAS.

 * Functionality to contract a large set of tensors, also called a tensor network, including a method to optimize over the contraction order along the lines of [arXiv:1304.6112v3](http://arxiv.org/abs/1304.6112v3).

-* Implementation of a `@lazy` macro, that delays the evaluation of an index expression and computes the whole expression using an optimal strategy with a minimal number of temporaries, e.g. using a single buffer to store the required temporary arrays.
+* Implementation of a `@lazy` macro, that delays the evaluation of an index expression and computes the whole expression using an optimal strategy with a minimal number of temporaries.